RyotaUshio/obsidian-pdf-plus/README.md

 - **Custom highlight colors**: Append `&color=<COLOR NAME>` to a link text to highlight the selection with a specified color.
   - `<COLOR NAME>` is one of the colors that you register in the plugin settings. e.g `[[file.pdf#page=1&selection=4,0,5,20&color=red]]`
   - Color names are case-insensitive, i.e. all of `&color=red`, `&color=RED` and even `&color=rEd` work the same.
+  - You can ues the color palette in PDF toolbars to easily copy links with `&color=...` appended automatically.
+See the "Color palette" section for the details.
   - You can also opt not to use this plugin-dependent notation and apply a single color (the "default highlight color" setting) to all highlights.
-- **Show color palette in the toolbar**: A color palette will be added to the toolbar of the PDF viewer.
-Clicking a color while selecting a range of text will copy a link to the selection with `&color=...` appended.
 - **Easily navigate to backlinks by pressing `Ctrl`/`Cmd` (by default) while hovering over a highlighted text in PDF viewer**: you can choose what happens when you hover over a highlighted text between the following:
   - Open backlink
   - Popover preview of backlink